There’s no monthly fee to maintain the account.

 An overdraft lets you borrow through your current account.
-It’s intended mainly for short term costs or emergencies and isn’t generally suitable for longer-term borrowing.
+It’s intended mainly for short-term costs or emergencies and isn’t generally suitable for longer-term borrowing.
 There is a cost associated with using an overdraft.
 The way you manage your overdraft, for example if you don’t repay your interest and charges regularly, may affect your credit file.
 This could make it harder or more expensive to get credit with us or other providers in the future.
+Find out more about Overdrafts

 Overdrafts depend on your circumstances and you must repay any overdraft when we ask in line with our General Terms and Conditions.
 We may ask you to repay all or part of your overdraft at any time but we'll try to notify you of this in advance.